SECloudUNIMORE/demopi/README.md

 1. write the Raspberry Pi OS image to a micro SD card
 2. run the `bootstrap.sh` script inside the `bootfs` partition
 3. insert the card into the Raspberry Pi board and power it up

+## License
+This work is licensed under the terms and conditions of the MIT permissive license.